knative/specs/specs/serving/overview.md

 ## Service

 A **Service** encapsulates a **Route** and **Configuration** which together provide a software component.
-Services exists to provide a singular abstraction which can be access controlled, reasoned about, and which encapsulates software lifecycle decisions such as rollout policy and team resource ownership.
+A Service exists to provide a singular abstraction which can be access controlled, reasoned about, and which encapsulates software lifecycle decisions such as rollout policy and team resource ownership.
 A Service acts only as an orchestrator of the underlying Route and Configuration (much as